ortus-docs/wirebox-docs/README.md

 WireBox is an enterprise ColdFusion dependency injection and AOP framework.
 This project has been part of ColdBox since its early version 2.0 releases but it is also a standalone library that can be used in ANY ColdFusion application or framework.
 WireBox's inspiration has been based on the idea of rapid workflows when building object oriented ColdFusion applications, programmatic configurations and simplicity.
 With that motivation we introduced dependency injection by annotations and conventions, which has been the core foundation of WireBox.
 We have definitely been influenced by great DI projects like Google Guice, Grails Framework, Spring and ColdSpring so we thank them for their contributions and inspiration

 # Versioning
-ColdBox is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.Releases will be numbered with the following format:
+WireBox is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.Releases will be numbered with the following format:

 ```
 <major>.<minor>.<patch>